Docker Health Checks on Distroless Containers with Rust

 When we were talking it over, my friend mentioned he tried a few things to get these checks to work.
 Ultimately, he needed something that could make HTTP calls and return a status code for the health check, so at first he tried:

-1. Mounting the curl binary in the container.
-This didn’t work because it’s dynamically linked and the libraries weren’t mounted
+binary in the container.
+This didn’t work because it’s dynamically linked and the libraries weren’t mounted - Mounting the

 Trying to mess around with mounting libraries was not desirable, and neither was building a new container based on the application used- those things are a little too finicky and it’s usually better to rely on the existing publishing infrastructure managed by the people actually writing these apps.